 Recursive calculations are attractive in some situations due to their close resemblance to the most compact mathematical formula of the quantity to be computed.

-6.35.2 Guidance to language users
+6.35.2 Avoidance mechanisms for language users

+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.35.????

 Prefer iteration to recursion, unless it can be proved that the depth of recursion can never be large.

 6.36 Ignored error status and unhandled exceptions [OYB]